 It is important that your facial expression matches the feeling of the song.
 It’s no good having a frown on your face if the song is upbeat.
 If your expressions aren’t matching the feeling of the song your audience will not connect to it.

 The most common cause of not matching facial expressions to songs is by not focusing on the words or timing.
 A good way to combat this is to practise your song in front of a mirror and/or film yourself to find an expression that looks genuine.
-Eye contact is also really important to connect with your audience.

 It’s not all about the voice when performing; you need to be able to create audience engagement so they are able to connect and relate to you.

 If you are performing a song where you can’t make use of the stage as easily, it’s even more important that you don’t forget hand gestures and facial expressions which can help to enhance performance and sing with emotion.
 It is important to have a presence on stage which lets the audience know that you are confident in your singing abilities.